 For smaller areas, you can use a bleach solution or detergent to clean the infected area, according to the CDC.
 This may be your last resort if you’re cleaning up mold after a natural disaster like a hurricane or flood.
 When cleaning, don’t forget to wear the correct protective gear, such as am N-95 respirator, gloves and goggles.
 Do not mix bleach with ammonia or other cleaners, as this is extremely dangerous.

 It’s always best to consult an expert to determine the right protective gear and the best mold mitigation measures.

 How do you prevent mold growth in your home?

 The best way to prevent mold from growing is to control moisture levels in your home.
 When mold spores land on places or surfaces with excessive moisture, mold growth can occur.
 Aim to keep your home’s humidity levels at less than 50% (home improvement stores usually carry meters that let you check this number).
 Investing in a dehumidifier or an air conditioner may help you to keep the moisture down.

-Ut’s also important to act quickly if you have mold damage.
+It’s also important to quickly address a mold problem.
 If you let the mold sit for days, it can grow and cause more harm to your home.

 Black mold (or “toxic black mold”) is an unofficial term often used to refer to molds that produce mycotoxins.
-There is no actual black mold species, but the term often references Stachybotrys chartarum, which has a greenish-black color.
+The term often references Stachybotrys chartarum, which has a greenish-black color.